twilio/workshop/docs/callin.rst

     </Response>

-For the DJ dequeuing number, we use some TwiML that bridges the current call to the queue.
-Note that <Dial>ing into a queue represents dequeuing a caller on the queue, while the only way to get onto a queue is to be <Enqueue>d.
+For the DJ dequeuing number, we use TwiML that bridges the current call to the queue.
+Note that <Dial>ing into a queue dequeues the front on the queue, while the only way to get onto a queue is by using the <Enqueue> verb.

 .. code-block:: xml